TheChiragKhaitan/react-fresh-toast/README.md

 ## Example

-Here's a basic example of how to use React Toast Popup:
+Here's a basic example of how to use React Fresh Toast :

 ```jsx
 import React from "react";